Site Director Message

 Pemberton: Pemberton is a strong and vibrant community, located 30 minutes North of Whistler, and 2.5 hours from Vancouver.
-There are many outdoor recreational opportunities, including mountain biking, hiking, river rafting, etc, as well many Provincial Parks, and hot springs to visit.
+There are many outdoor recreational opportunities, including mountain biking, hiking, river rafting, etc, plus many Provincial Parks, and hot springs to visit.
 The Pemberton Health Care Centre services a large geographic area at the north end of the Sea to Sky corridor, including Pemberton, Mount Currie, D’Arcy and the InShuck communities down the Lilloet Lake Road.
 The Centre provides 24/7 emergency care, palliative care, diagnostic imaging and laboratory services.
 A group (shared) Family Practice is co-located on site.
 All care is provided by a small group of physicians and a team of very skilled nurses.
 The ER sees all types of injuries and illnesses, maternity care, critical care, etc. Approximately 45% of the patients are First Nations.
 One GP visits remote First Nations communities weekly by helicopter.
-As of 2013, there is a project to provide telehealth support to the communities in between site visits.
+There are initiatives providing telehealth support to these communities.

 Gibsons/Sechelt: The Sunshine Coast runs approximately 180 kilometres from Langdale to Lund, with many beautiful small communities along the way, including Gibsons and Sechelt.
 The Sunshine Coast, a short 40 minute ferry ride from West Vancouver’s Horseshoe Bay, is home to the highest per capita population of artists, artisans and crafters in Canada.
-It boasts spectacular hiking, kayaking, diving, beach combing , and a myriad of other outdoor pursuits.
+It boasts spectacular hiking, kayaking, diving, beach combing, and a myriad of other outdoor pursuits.
 St. Mary’s Hospital, a 42 bed acute care facility serving over 100 km of the Sunshine Coast, is located in Sechelt, and serves a number of communities along the coast.
 This facility was recently renovated and expanded with new acute care patient rooms, ER department, diagnostic imaging and a new special care unit for high acuity patients.
-Renovations of the ambulatory care area are underway.
+There is a newly renovated ambulatory care area.
 Family Practitioners are an integral part of St. Mary’s, providing ER and inpatient care.
 While there are several consulting specialties available, including General Medicine, General Surgery, Psychiatry and Obstetrics, the Family Physician is always the most responsible physician.

 Powell River: Powell River is located on the Northern Sunshine Coast at the gateway to Desolation Sound, has outstanding mountain biking, kayaking and hiking and is a destination for tourists from around the world because of its natural beauty, music and facilities.
 Powell River General Hospital is a modern self-sufficient 33 bed facility supporting many services including oncology, dialysis, cast clinic, endoscopy full time GP anesthesia, medicine, surgery, and OB Gyn coverage.
-Powell River is a site where GP’s practice full service medicine and are the most responsible physician for medical and obstetrical patients.
-Residents will be exposed to in-patient care, palliative care, extended care and nursing homes as well as exposure to sports medicine geriatrics and chronic disease management.
-Our emergency room is moderately busy and a great venue to become increasingly comfortable with emergency care.
-We have excellent GP, specialist and anesthesia back up.
-Residents will be exposed to truly full service family medicine in a friendly community where accommodation is readily available.
+Family physicians practice full service medicine, and are the most responsible physician for medical and obstetrical patients.
+Residents provide in-patient care, palliative care, extended care and nursing homes, and gain experience in sports medicine, geriatrics, and chronic disease management.
+The ER is moderately busy and a great venue to become increasingly comfortable with emergency care.
+There is excellent GP, specialist and anesthesia back up.
+Residents will be exposed to truly ‘full service’ family medicine in a friendly community where accommodation is readily available.

 Resident Life at Coastal

-Coastal currently has sixteen residents (4 CMGs and 4 IMGs per year in a combined program), which has provided for an amazingly tight-knit group of residents.
-Everyone at Coastal is extremely supportive and always seems to go the extra mile for each other.
-We are constantly taking advantage of all that the north shore has to offer, including trail running, mountain and road biking, hiking, snowshoeing, skiing and snowboarding, rock-climbing, kayaking and canoeing, and volunteering at various mass-medicine events such as the Iron Man in Whistler.
-In addition, the North Shore has easy access to all the culture and amenities that the cities of North Vancouver, West Vancouver, and Vancouver proper have to offer.
+Coastal has eight residents per year, which has provided for an amazingly tight-knit group.
+Everyone at Coastal is extremely supportive and always seems to go the extra mile for one another.
+We are constantly taking advantage of all that the North Shore has to offer, including skiing, hiking, snowshoeing, kayaking, and more.

 Many of our residents also have families, and the North Shore is a great place to enjoy family life and/or to raise children.
-Finally, the rural placements in second year range from Squamish to Bella Coola, providing people with whatever type of rural adventure they’re looking for.
-In summary, Coastal offers the best of all worlds with urban and active outdoors living both at the edge of your doorstep, and the capacity to make you feel welcome and at home whether you’re young and single, or married with children.
-Combine that with an amazing Urban/Rurally strong Family Medicine Training Program and you get the perfect combination of everything.
-Come join us at Coastal and see what the beautiful North Shore has to offer!!!
+Our rural placements in second year range from Squamish to Bella Coola, providing people with a wide array of rural experiences depending on their interests.
+Coastal offers the best of both worlds, with a great blend of urban and rural training, and a close-knit North Shore community that still has close proximity to the rest of the Lower Mainland.
+Come join us at Coastal and see what the beautiful North Shore has to offer!